 In a similar vein is Torgo's Data Mining with R: Learning with Cases Studies, which the author of the BInalytics blog recommends highly for its case approach, though he does find it less challenging than Conway and White's book.
 It too is available at Amazon (and also in a Kindle version) and Barnes & Noble (again, there's no Nook version).

 The R Project for Statistical Computing is a source for all things R.

 RSeek can help you find additional information on a language whose name gives search engines fits.

-Code School offers a very basic but very accessible online course (actually, more like a tutorial) called Try R, complete with a pirate theme and badges for completing each chapter.
+Code School offers a very basic but very accessible online course called Try R, complete with a pirate theme and badges for completing each chapter.
 Completing the course takes only a couple of hours, at most, and on completion you'll be offered discounts on O'Reilly ebooks (50%) and print books (40%).
 A course on Ruby and a zombie-themed course on Ruby on Rails might also be relevant to a data scientist.
 All three of these are free, but Code School also offers paid courses.

 You might also check out two recent posts by Noam Ross, one a recount of a talk on debugging tools in R, and the other a very practical seet of recommendations for speeding up R code.

 For using R with big data, BInalytics recommends a series of tutorials posted by Jeffrey Breen on his Things I Tend to Forget blog.
 These tutorials make use of the RHadoop packages published by Revolution Analytics.

 Obviously, Conway and White's Machine Learning for Hackers gives an introduction to machine learning as well as introduction to R. Recently, a free alternative has become available for studying both of these subjects: James, Witten, Hastie, and Tibshiranti's An Introduction to Statistical Learning, with Applications in R.